smithy-lang/smithy-python/designs/codegen/index.md

 Generated packages MUST NOT depend on `smithy-python` at runtime.
 They MAY depend on the handwritten runtime packages in this repository.

+The generator has no runtime dependencies of its own, including on those packages.
+It therefore defines its own shape IDs, shape types, and prelude rather than reusing `smithy-core`'s.
+Those are shaped for serializing values at runtime, whereas the generator needs the JSON AST's own vocabulary: wire-format type names, member IDs, and lossless shape attributes.
+The overlap between the two is intentional.

 ## Migration

 The Java generator remains authoritative while the Python generator is under